-10. Disaster Response Management Bureau
+11. Disaster Response Management Bureau

 - a.
 Incorporate in their regular program operations the objectives of EO 70 s.
-2018; - b.
-Coordinate with other implementing offices relative to the implementation of the program; - Communicate information and agreements relative to EO 70 s.2018 to regional counterparts; - d.
+2018, as long as beneficiaries are affected by any natural or human-induced disasters: - Coordinate with other implementing offices relative to the implementation of the program; - Communicate information and agreements relative to EO 70 s.2018 to regional counterparts; - d.
 Facilitate the submission of periodic updates and status reports; and - e.
 Attend meetings, workshops and other similar activities relative to program implementation.

-11. Human Resource Management and Development Service
+12. Human Resource Management and Development Service

 - a.
-Execute a non-disclosure and confidentiality agreement with involved and concerned DSWD officials and staff - Conduct trainings for DSWD personnel relative to handling confidential information.
+Enhance the competencies of DSWD personnel and intermediaries in performing and achieving the goals and objectives under E.O.
+70, s.
+2018 - b.
+Execute a non-disclosure and confidentiality agreement with involved and concerned DSWD officials and staff - c.
+Conduct trainings for DSWD personnel relative to handling confidential information.